Alvearie/hri-mgmt-api/README.md

 The API that this repo implements is defined in [Alvearie/hri-api-spec](https://github.com/Alvearie/hri-api-spec) using OpenAPI 3.0.
 There are automated Dredd tests to make sure the implemented API meets the spec.
 If there are changes to the API, make them to the specification repo using a branch with the same name.
 Then the Dredd tests will run against the modified API specification.

 ### Authentication & Authorization
 All endpoints (except the health check) require an OAuth 2.0 JWT bearer access token per [RFC8693](https://tools.ietf.org/html/rfc8693) in the `Authorization` header field.
 The Tenant and Stream endpoints require IAM tokens, but the Batch endpoints require a token with HRI and Tenant scopes for authorization.
 The Batch token issuer is configurable via a bound parameter, and must be OIDC compliant because the code dynamically uses the OIDC defined well know endpoints to validate tokens.
-Integration and testing have already been completed with App ID, the standard IBM Cloud solution.
+Integration and testing have already been completed with [App ID](https://cloud.ibm.com/docs/appid), the standard IBM Cloud solution.

 Batch JWT access token scopes:
-- hri_data_integrator - Data Integrators can create, get, and change the status of batches, but only ones that they created.
+- hri_data_integrator - Data Integrators can create, get, and call 'sendComplete' and 'terminate' endpoints for batches, but only ones that they created.
-- hri_consumer - Consumers can list and get Batches
+- hri_consumer - Consumers can list and get batches.
+- hri_internal - For internal processing, can call batch 'processingComplete' and 'fail' endpoints.
 - tenant_<tenantId> - provides access to this tenant's batches.
 This scope must use the prefix 'tenant_'.
 For example, if a data integrator tries to create a batch by making an HTTP POST call to `tenants/24/batches`, the token must contain scope `tenant_24`, where the `24` is the tenantId.

-The scopes claim must contain one or more of the HRI roles ("hri_data_integrator", "hri_consumer") as well as the tenant id of the tenant being accessed.
+The scopes claim must contain one or more of the HRI roles ("hri_data_integrator", "hri_consumer", "hri_internal") as well as the tenant id of the tenant being accessed.

 ## Contribution Guide
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.